Guides

 When is Software for radiology clinics a good fit?

 Radiology clinics need productivity, standardization, and traceability in one workflow without redesigning operations from scratch.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?